AlonsoMata/AI-Sentiment-Analysis/README.md

 - Modular structure
 - Easily adaptable to new datasets

+The file SVM_BERT_sript.py is just the union of the code in the jupyter notebook it is not a functional script.

-For more information read the pdf file.
+For more information on this project read the pdf file.
 ---

 Authors: Jorge Villacorta, Alejandro Tabernero, Alonso Mata